johnsondnz/pypi-monitor/README.md

 Monitors configured repositorys for changes in versions.

 ## Uses
 I use this for tracking ansible releases.
 On detection this script checks out my container-ansible repository.
 Updates the VERSION file to the new ansible release version and commits the change.
-A CI/CD on the container-ansible repository then builds the new container and publishes it to dockerhub/
+A CI/CD on the container-ansible repository then builds the new container and publishes it to dockerhub.

 - [container-ansible](https://gitlab.com/johnsondnz/container-ansible)
 - [docker-hub](https://hub.docker.com/r/johnsondnz/ansible)